networkml/networkml.github.io/_includes/program.md

 __(10:45--11:00) Break__

-__(11:00--11:30) Industry Talk__
+__(11:00--11:30) Industry Talk: Network Mind: Huawei's next-generation AI-based network control platform__

 Speaker: George Trimponias (Huawei)

-Title: Network Mind: Huawei's next-generation AI-based network control platform

 Abstract: Software-defined networking (SDN) has emerged as the preferred networking approach for large datacenters.
 Despite its benefits, the rapidly changing traffic patterns and the dynamic nature of the network pose significant challenges to the decision-making process.
 To address this, George Trimponias will present in this talk the cutting-edge research from the Network Mind project in Huawei Noah’s Ark Lab in devising the new generation of data-driven SDN.
 The Network Mind architecture consists of components that employ online machine learning techniques to predict the traffic or infer the network state.
 These results are then used by a network policy module, which devises an optimal routing policy based on a reinforcement learning framework.
 The idea is to learn from the historical data the policies that maximize a desired objective, e.g., the flow completion time.
 Extensive experiments with a real SDN testbed demonstrate the effectiveness and feasibility of the self-learning SDN paradigm.